plone/documentation/develop/addons/components/genericsetup.rst

         def uninstall(self, reinstall):
             if reinstall == False:
-                raise BadRequest('This product cannot be uninstalled!')
+                raise BadRequest('This package cannot be uninstalled!')

 .. deprecated:: 5.1